-&lt;sup>4 4 The Series 3 introducing the project to provide technological cooperation to developing countries in building and housing area - Earthquake disaster prevention project in Mexico, P49 established AMEXCID, the Japanese government dispatched Japanese experts to the organization for its capacity development.
+4 The Series 3 introducing the project to provide technological cooperation to developing countries in building and housing area - Earthquake disaster prevention project in Mexico, P49 initiative, Mexican government had just established Mexican Agency for International Development Corporation (AMEXCID6), which was the clear indication of the commitment for extending international cooperation by the Mexican Government.
+In support of the newly established AMEXCID, the Japanese government dispatched Japanese experts to the organization for its capacity development.
 Advisers also helped the organization to identify and formulate pilot triangular cooperation initiatives, which had the intention of providing assistance to seven Central American countries including El Salvador.

-&lt;sup>5 The Series 3 introducing the project to provide technological cooperation to developing countries in building and housing area - Earthquake disaster prevention project in Mexico, P50
+5 The Series 3 introducing the project to provide technological cooperation to developing countries in building and housing area - Earthquake disaster prevention project in Mexico, P50